Kochise/win_portable/Internet/curl/docs/TheArtOfHttpScripting.md

     curl -X POST http://example.org/

- ... but curl will still think and act as if it sent a GET so it won't send any request body etc.
+ ... but curl will still think and act as if it sent a GET so it will not send any request body etc.

 # Web Login